Chart Color Schemes

 An assessment of population growth drivers in Thomastown reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Thomastown's population was approximately 19,998 as of March 2021.
-By November 2025, it had increased to around 21,212, reflecting a growth of 6.1% since the census.
-This increase is inferred from ABS estimates and validated new addresses between June 2024 (population: 20,898) and March 2021.
-The population density in Thomastown was approximately 1,444 persons per square kilometer as of November 2025, higher than the national average assessed by AreaSearch.
-Thomastown's growth rate since the census (6.1%) is within 2.8 percentage points of the national average (8.9%).
-Overseas migration contributed approximately 85.1% of overall population gains during recent periods in Thomastown.
+Thomastown's population was around 21,212 as of November 2025.
+This figure reflects an increase of 1,214 people since the 2021 Census, which reported a population of 19,998.
+The change is inferred from the estimated resident population of 20,898 in June 2024 and an additional 360 validated new addresses since the Census date.
+This results in a population density ratio of 1,444 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Thomastown's growth rate of 6.1% since the census positions it within 2.8 percentage points of the national average (8.9%).
+Overseas migration contributed approximately 85.1% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in June 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections from December 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-By 2041, Thomastown is projected to experience a significant population increase, with an expected growth of 5,583 persons, reflecting a total increase of 23.1% over the 17-year period from November 2025.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Looking ahead, Thomastown is forecasted to experience significant population increase, with an expected growth of 5,583 persons by 2041 based on the latest annual ERP population numbers, reflecting a total increase of 23.1% over the 17-year period.

 Frequently Asked Questions - Population